alexdlaird/air-quality-bot/README.md

 Create a new API Gateway in AWS.
 In the API, do the following:

 - Create a new "Resource" with a path of `/aqi`
-  - Create a new "GET" method with the "Integration type" of "Lambda Function" and point it to the Lambda for file #2
+  - Create a new "GET" method with the "Integration type" of "Lambda Function" and point it to the Lambda `Wildfire_aqi_GET`
     - Edit the "GET" method's "Method Request"
       - Change the "Request Validator" to "Validate query string parameters and header"
       - Add a required "URL Query String Parameter" of `zipCode`